Chart Color Schemes

 Employment performance in Anula has been broadly consistent with national averages

-Anula has a skilled workforce with essential services sectors well represented.
-Its unemployment rate is 3.6%, with an estimated employment growth of 1.2% over the past year as of September 2025.
+Anula has a skilled workforce with notable representation in essential services sectors.
+Its unemployment rate is 3.6%, with an estimated employment growth of 1.2% over the past year.
+As of September 2025, 1,328 residents are employed while the unemployment rate stands at 3.6%.

-Conversely, construction employs only 8.1% of local workers, lower than Greater Darwin's 9.2%.
-Employment opportunities may be limited locally due to the predominantly residential nature of the area.
-Over the year to September 2025, employment in Anula increased by 1.2%, while labour force grew by 1.7%, resulting in an unemployment rise of 0.5 percentage points.
-In comparison, Greater Darwin recorded employment growth of 1.9% and a marginal increase in unemployment.
-State-level data from November 25 shows that NT employment contracted by 1.13%, with the state unemployment rate at 4.4%, closely aligned with the national rate of 4.3%.
-National employment grew by 0.14%.
-National employment forecasts from May-25 project a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Anula's employment mix suggests local employment should increase by 6.4% over five years and 13.2% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for localized population projections.
+Conversely, construction employs just 8.1% of local workers, below Greater Darwin's 9.2%.
+Over the 12 months to September 2025, employment increased by 1.2%, while labour force increased by 1.7%, leading to an unemployment rise of 0.5 percentage points.
+By comparison, Greater Darwin recorded employment growth of 1.9% and unemployment rose marginally.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% expansion over five years and 13.7% over ten years.
+Applying these projections to Anula's employment mix suggests local employment should increase by 6.4% over five years and 13.2% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment